Companies Manipulate ChatGPT and Google via Reddit Spam

 Open questions

-Public reporting does not establish how frequently AI systems actually surface the specific seeded posts in end-user answers, nor does it quantify the downstream impact on user decisions.
-Reporting also does not include platform telemetry showing ingestion rates or the efficacy of any countermeasures announced to date.
+public reporting does not establish how often AI systems actually surface the specific seeded posts in end-user answers, nor does it quantify downstream impact on user decisions or provide platform telemetry on ingestion rates or countermeasure efficacy.

 Scoring Rationale